 I became a Jew over 20 years ago.
 At the time I had two middle-school-age sons who already had a sense of who they were, and they were not interested in becoming Jewish.
 I put my rabbi’s business card up on the refrigerator and told the boys that they were welcome to contact Rabbi Chester if they had any complaints about me.

 They were charmed.
 Middle schoolers love to have options, especially for complaining about their parents.

 Both guys became knowledgeable about Judaism.
 They visited Israel with me.
 Jim picked up a little Hebrew.
 Aaron asked thoughtful questions about Israeli life.

 When I decided to apply for rabbinical school, they were supportive.
 “Go for it, Mom!”
 Part of my attraction to the rabbinate was that I loved learning ways to make our home both authentically Jewish and authentically their home, too.
+The difficulties in doing that with integrity were marvelous puzzles.
+I wanted to do that for more families.
 The creativity of good rabbinic work appealed to me, still does.

 I moved to Jerusalem in 2002, just as the younger son, Jim, started college.
 The second intifada was at its height.
 Someone asked Jim what he would do “if your mother gets blown up.”
 I was horrified by the question.
 He coolly said, “I’d call our rabbi, of course.”

 OUR rabbi.
 I have to admit, I loved hearing him say that.

 Periodically one or the other will call me and say, “Mom, I have a rabbi question.”
 Usually it’s a question that a Jewish friend has asked them.
 (Ironies abound.)
 Occasionally, they are curious about how something looks through a Jewish lens.
 They keep me on my toes.